-Employee Representative: a craft worker employee of a training agent who is a representative of employees and their concerns regarding the program industry.
-Employee representatives must be skilled practitioners in their represented industry and may not have hire/terminate abilities.
+Employee Representative: a craft worker employee of a training agent who is representative of employees and their concerns regarding the program industry.
+Employee representatives are or have been a skilled practitioner in their represented industry and may not have hire/terminate abilities.

 Alternate Representative: may vote in the place of employer and employee representatives when they are absent from the meeting.
+Alternates shall serve in the absence of principal members consistent with ORS chapter 660.135(2).